VirgilSecurity/chat-back4app-android/README.md

 - Go to your App Dashboard at Back4App website:
 ![Back4App Settings](img/back4app_settings.jpeg)

-- Open “Server Settings” and find “Cloud Code”
+- Open “Server Settings” and find “Cloud Code”:
 ![Back4App Settings](img/cloud_settings.jpeg)

 - Open Cloud “Settings”
 - Upload the main.js and package.json files in your Cloud Code settings and press “save” button:
 ![Back4App Settings](img/cloud_code.jpeg)

 We are now ready to register Users Cards =)

-### Register Users Cards
+### Step-3.
+Register Users Cards

 First of all, for every chat user you need to perform the following steps:
 1. Generate a Public/Private Key Pair as a part of each users’ signup